 A lot of writers tell great stories about being wild, imaginative children with life-long ambitions of sharing their fantastical daydreams.
-That was never me.
-As a little girl, I was so dyslexic that I could barely read a book.
-The only reason I had any exposure to Tad Williams, Isaac Asimov and JRR Tolkien was because my mother would read them to my sister and I every night before bed.
-I struggled through every single English class in my entire life.
-I had nine majors in college, finally culminating in a Communications degree and a short, disastrous journalism career.
-To this day, my resumé is so toxic that I can’t even get a job at Starbucks.
-That’s probably a good thing… I can burn anything edible or potable.
+That was never Erica.
+As a little girl, Erica was so dyslexic that she could barely read a book.
+The only reason she had any exposure to Tad Williams, Isaac Asimov and JRR Tolkien was because her mother would read them to Erica and her sister every night before bed.
+She struggled through every single English class she ever had.
+Erica had nine majors in college, finally culminating in a Communications degree and a short, disastrous journalism career.
+To this day, her resumé is so toxic that she can’t even get a job at Starbucks.
+That’s probably a good thing, since she can burn absolutely anything edible or potable.
 Anything.

-But at some point in college – with the help of my then-boyfriend and now-husband, Aron Christensen – I began writing Anvil of Tears.
+But at some point in college – with the help of her then-boyfriend and now-husband, Aron Christensen – Erica began writing Crucible of Stars.
 It took two years to draft and then several more to edit.
-I still can’t tell you why I had to write that book, but I did.
-When it was done, I started on Sword of Dreams and butchered it spectacularly.
-I scrapped the manuscript and figured I should work on something else for a while.
-That’s when I wrote In the House of Five Dragons.
+When it was done, she started on Sword of Dreams and butchered it spectacularly.
+Erica scrapped the manuscript and figured that she should work on something else for a while.
+That’s when she wrote In the House of Five Dragons.
 That book had a whole new crop of problems, but at least most of them were different ones than before.
-I had learned something!
-Yay!
+So at least she learned something.

 Aron’s the one with the day job.
-So in addition to all of his contributions, he also keeps us fed.
-His coauthoring began simply as input on Anvil of Tears, then more emphatic advice on In the House of Five Dragons that resulted in scrapping 100 pages of work.
-I just about tore out his throat for that one, but Aron was absolutely right.
-I had a major plot hole that was going to ruin the whole book if I didn’t fix it.
+So in addition to all of his contributions, he also keeps the family fed.
+His coauthoring began simply as input on Crucible of Stars, then more emphatic advice on In the House of Five Dragons that resulted in scrapping 100 pages of work.
+Erica just about tore out his throat for that one, but Aron was absolutely right.
+They had a major plot hole that was going to ruin the whole book if they didn’t fix it.
 After that was Sword of Dreams.
-I told Aron that he better come be my coauthor from page one.
-I didn’t want to get months into a manuscript just to discover that I had overlooked something simple.
+Erica told Aron that he better come be her coauthor from page one this time around.
+She didn’t want to get months into a manuscript just to discover that they had overlooked something simple.
 Aron agreed.

-Despite being the more sociable and prolific writer of our little duo, he’s almost silent online.
-You’ll probably never see a blog post from him, a tweet or even very many Facebook posts.
-But he’s the vital backbone to all we do.
+Despite being the more sociable and prolific writer of the duo, he’s almost silent online.
+But he’s the vital backbone to all we do at Loose Leaf Stories.

 Want to say more than that, Aron?
-Then write your own damned bio!
+Then write your own dang bio!

 Natalie & Eric Severine

-Natalie and Eric are really just Aron and I, but those are the pen names we use to write erotica.
+Natalie and Eric are really just Erica and Aron, but those are the pen names they use to write erotica.
 Why bother with a different set of pen names?
-Well, we don’t want any of our Erica Lindquist and Aron Christensen readers accidentally ending up with filthy, smutty stories in their hands.
-It might be a rather rude shock to go from mainstream fantasy and sci-fi to the forest of cocks that is our Natalie and Eric Severine catalog.
+Well, no one wants any of our Erica Lindquist and Aron Christensen readers accidentally ending up with smutty stories in their hands.
+It might be a rather rude shock to go from mainstream fantasy and sci-fi to the forest of cocks that is the Natalie and Eric Severine catalog.

-So if you like our genre fiction, but want a lot more steamy bits, try out Natalie and Eric Severine.
+So if you like LLS genre fiction, but want a lot more steamy bits, try out Natalie and Eric Severine.
 If not, consider those names a warning label.
 Enjoy!

 Oy & Trogdor